isomerpages/moe-springdalepri/_parents-infoweb/Springdale Parent Volunteer Club.md

 ![](/images/fitness.jpeg)

 **Move!
-Healthy SPVC- SCA-MAZING Walk & Picnic @ Botanic Garden**
+Healthy SPVC- SCA-MAZING Walk &amp; Picnic @ Botanic Garden**

 **18 March 2019**

 After a term of duties, our parent volunteers and their children had a great bonding time at the Botanic Garden.
-Mothers & children were grouped into teams and had a fun time finding stops and murals using clues, and completing challenges.
+Mothers &amp; children were grouped into teams and had a fun time finding stops and murals using clues, and completing challenges.
 The scorching sun did not dampen their spirits at all.

 ![](/images/picnic.jpeg)

 ![](/images/picnic%202.png)

-**Parent Workshop & Parent-Child Bonding Activity**
+**Parent Workshop &amp; Parent-Child Bonding Activity**&nbsp;

-SPVC first Parent Workshop & Parent-Child Bonding Activity was held on Fri, 27 Apr 18.
+SPVC first Parent Workshop &amp; Parent-Child Bonding Activity was held on Fri, 27 Apr 18.
 Parents and their children had a great time bonding through making art piece from recycled materials together.

 ![](/images/Parent%201.png)